Tupay88/ML_12/docs/file_consolidation_review.md

 - Verified consolidated output file was created
 - Checked files to verify why some files only loaded 1 sheet

- Tested whether the code ran without errors, if consolidated file was created, how many rows and columns in file & processing time <br>
- **Note:** I focused on testing for reproducibility and consolidation. **I did not test for data quality/cleaning.
-Member 1 or 2 should verify whether the data is clean.**
+ **Note:** I focused on testing for reproducibility and consolidation.
+I did not test for data quality/cleaning.
+Member 1 or 2 should verify whether the data is clean.

 ## Results